-Seahawks notes: Pete Carroll talks about free agency, updates injuries
+Seahawks notes: Pete Carroll wants nearly all free agents back; Jamal Adams to have shoulder, hand surgeries

 - Carroll confirmed that safety Jamal Adams will have surgery soon on his left shoulder to fix a labrum tear and on his hand to repair two broken fingers.

+- Asked if he expected his coaching staff to return, Carroll said it was not something he would specifically address but added he was “counting on everybody coming back.”

-- Tight end Greg Olsen is also a free agent but has been expected, at age 35, to retire and head into a TV analyst role.
-Carroll said only “got to talk to Greg again and see what he’s doing.’’
+- Tight end Greg Olsen is a free agent but has been expected, at age 35, to retire and head into a TV analyst role.
+Carroll said only “got to talk to Greg again and see what he’s doing.”

 - Carroll said safety/nickel cornerback Marquise Blair is recovering well from knee surgery and should be ready for the start of next season.

-- Rookie defensive end Darrell Taylor was impressive in practicing for the first time last week, Carroll said, and might have been active to play this week had there been a game.
-“He’s going to be a factor, there’s no doubt,’’ Carroll said of Taylor during his 710 ESPN Seattle radio show.
+- Rookie defensive end Darrell Taylor was impressive in practicing for the first time last week, Carroll said, and might have been active to play this week.
+“He’s going to be a factor, there’s no doubt,” Carroll said during his 710 ESPN Seattle radio show.

-- The Seahawks re-signed 11 members of their practice squad (which dissolves when the season ends) to futures contracts, meaning they officially join the roster when the new league year begins March 17.
-Those 11 are: OL Tommy Champion, QB Danny Etling, WR Aaron Fuller, WR Penny Hart, CB Gavin Heslop, DL Cedrick Lattimore, OL Brad Lundblade, TE Tyler Mabry, CB Jordan Miller, QB Alex McGough, and WR Cody Thompson.
+- The Seahawks re-signed 11 members of their practice squad (which dissolves when the season ends) to futures contracts, meaning they join the roster when the new league year begins March 17.
+They are: OL Tommy Champion, QB Danny Etling, WR Aaron Fuller, WR Penny Hart, CB Gavin Heslop, DL Cedrick Lattimore, OL Brad Lundblade, TE Tyler Mabry, CB Jordan Miller, QB Alex McGough and WR Cody Thompson.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.